Asics GT 3000 5 Review Facts

 Systems in the rearfoot and forefoot that help improve transitions and absorb shock.
 The ComforDry Sockliner manages moisture, increases breathability, and rebounds the foot back into the air with each step.
 The women's shoe has a lower-density top layer than the men's shoe for better compression.

 The upper is made of stretchable material, designed to reduce the risk of blisters for a more comfortable fit.
-It has mesh throughout the shoe that add a good amount of breathability.
+It has mesh throughout the shoe that adds a good amount of breathability.
 There is some light padding for support and comfort in the tongue and heel collar.
 The lacing system uses discrete eyelets for a snug fit.
-There is also a Heel Clutching System for support, stability and comfort, as well as 3M reflective material that helps make the shoe visible when there is less light outside.
+There is also a Heel Clutching System for support, stability, and comfort, as well as 3M reflective material that helps make the shoe visible when there is less light outside.
 There is also a toe cap to protect the forefoot from bruising and overlays

 to add structure and stability to the midfoot area.

 The men's shoe weighs 10.9 oz (309 g) and the women's shoe weighs 9.0 oz (255 g).
 Although this is heavier than racing or minimalist shoes, it is considered lightweight for a stability shoe.
 Each component is light by itself, from the rubber in the outsole, cushioning in the midsole, and padding, mesh, and overlays in the upper, but because of all the extra stability features that slow over-pronation and smooth transitions, it ends up weighing more than neutral shoes.
 It is light enough for long-distance runs but a bit too heavy for sprinting and racing.

 The upper and midsole are both breathable and comfortable.
 The upper has mesh